 The size of your organization, your existing information system environment and your particular functional requirements will determine which AP software option is right for you.
-In fact, in most cases, accounts payable functionality will be part of a larger accounting or ERP system.
-Understanding your options in terms of which payables solutions are right for your needs can help you make the right call on a full accounting or ERP system.
+In fact, accounts payable functionality is often part of a larger accounting or ERP system.
+Understanding all your options can help you make the right call on a new software integration.

 Accounts Payable is one of the core functionalities included with any version of QuickBooks.
 QuickBooks allows AP workflows to be input through two workflows:

 Accounts payable transactions don’t occur in a vacuum; they’re part of larger business processes.
 Most importantly, your Accounts Payable module should efficiently deliver the payables ledger information regarding current liabilities to the balance sheet located in the general ledger.
 In many integrated accounting systems, this happens in real time.
-If for some reason integration isn’t possible, make sure the Accounts Payable module exports data to the general ledger in a format that it can interpret.
+If integration isn’t possible, make sure the Accounts Payable module exports data to the general ledger in a format that it can interpret.